yunkunrao/tendermint.com/content/docs/guides/app-dev.md

 ### Consensus Connection

-The consensus connection is used only when a new block is committed, and communicates all information from the block in a series of requests:  `BeginBlock, [AppendTx, ...], EndBlock, Commit`.
+The consensus connection is used only when a new block is committed, and communicates all information from the block in a series of requests:  `BeginBlock, [DeliverTx, ...], EndBlock, Commit`.
-That is, when a block is committed in the consensus, we send a list of AppendTx requests (one for each transaction) sandwiched by BeginBlock and EndBlock requests, and followed by a Commit.
+That is, when a block is committed in the consensus, we send a list of DeliverTx requests (one for each transaction) sandwiched by BeginBlock and EndBlock requests, and followed by a Commit.

-#### AppendTx
+#### DeliverTx

-AppendTx is the workhorse of the blockchain.
-Tendermint sends the AppendTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
+DeliverTx is the workhorse of the blockchain.
+Tendermint sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
 They have already been ordered in the global consensus by the Tendermint protocol.

-AppendTx returns a abci.Result, which includes a Code, Data, and Log.
+DeliverTx returns a abci.Result, which includes a Code, Data, and Log.
 The code may be non-zero (non-OK), meaning the corresponding transaction should have been rejected by the mempool, but may have been included in a block by a Byzantine proposer.

-The block header will be updated (TODO) to include some commitment to the results of AppendTx, be it a bitarray of non-OK transactions, or a merkle root of the data returned by the AppendTx requests, or both.
+The block header will be updated (TODO) to include some commitment to the results of DeliverTx, be it a bitarray of non-OK transactions, or a merkle root of the data returned by the DeliverTx requests, or both.

 #### Commit

 Once all processing of the block is complete, Tendermint sends the Commit request and blocks waiting for a response.
-While the mempool may run concurrently with block processing (the BeginBlock, AppendTxs, and EndBlock), it is locked for the Commit request so that its state can be safely reset during Commit.
+While the mempool may run concurrently with block processing (the BeginBlock, DeliverTxs, and EndBlock), it is locked for the Commit request so that its state can be safely reset during Commit.
 This means the app *MUST NOT* do any blocking communication with the mempool (ie. broadcast_tx) during Commit, or there will be deadlock.
 Note also that all remaining transactions in the mempool are replayed on the mempool connection (CheckTx) following a commit.

 The Commit response includes a byte array, which is the deterministic state root of the application.
 It is included in the header of the next block.
 It can be used to provide easily verified Merkle-proofs of the state of the application.